 One package of 4 color dry erase markers (wide tip)

 Put your name on your supplies as much as possible.
 When purchasing backpacks, please be aware that larger backpacks and backpacks with wheels will not fit in the student lockers.
 Also note that we are not recommending trapper keepers and have gone to individual subject recommendations.

 PHYSICAL EDUCATION UNIFORMS

-Sixth grade and new seventh and eighth grade students may purchase physical education uniforms from Blythe's Sport Shop (located at 2810 Calumet Avenue) for a cost of $20.00 ($12.50-shorts, $7.50-shirt).
+6th grade and new 7th and 8th grade students may purchase physical education uniforms from Blythe's Sport Shop (located at 2810 Calumet Avenue) for a cost of $20.00 ($12.50-shorts, $7.50-shirt).
 Students are welcome to wear uniforms purchased for older siblings.
 All students are expected to wear P.E. uniforms